Bovine viral diarrhea: Intrauterine infections

-Chronic infections

-BVD virus can be maintained as a chronic infection within some immunoprivileged sites following transient infection.
-These sites include ovarian follicles, testicular tissues, central nervous system and white blood cells.
-Cattle with chronic infections elicit a significant immune response, exhibited by extremely high antibody titres.

 Clinical signs

 BVDV infection has a wide manifestation of clinical signs including fertility issues, milk drop, pyrexia, diarrhea, and fetal infection.
 Occasionally, a severe acute form of BVD may occur.
 These outbreaks are characterized by thrombocytopenia with high morbidity and mortality.
 However, clinical signs are frequently mild and infection insidious, recognized only by BVDV's immunosuppressive effects perpetuating other circulating infectious diseases (particularly scours and pneumonias).

 PI animals

 Persistently infected animals did not have a competent immune system at the time of BVDV transplacental infection.
 The virus, therefore, entered the fetal cells and, during immune system development, was accepted as self.
 In PIs the virus remains present in a large number of the animal's body cells throughout its life and is continuously shed.
 PIs are often ill-thrifty and smaller than their peers, however, they can appear normal.
 PIs are more susceptible to disease, with only 20% of PIs surviving to two years of age.
 If a PI dam is able to reproduce they always give birth to PI calves.